Spryte-Studio/Whats_For_Dinner/README.md

  -->

 ## Summary ##
-  This web-app is made for any individuals who experience any of the following:
+  This web-app is made for individuals who experience any of the following:
   1. Exhausted from long days of work, yet still hungry at meal-time?
   2. Your fridge/pantry has lots of ingredients, yet your brain is too tired to come up with a meal idea?
   3. You're too tired to even peruse your ingredients, and just want a recipe given based on previously logged ingredients?